2014 Rube Goldberg Challenge: Put Toothpaste on a Toothbrush

 What if my school isn’t participating?
 Is there anything else I can do?

 Howard County Library System will offer simple machine classes for children in the fall.
 Simple machines are necessary to squeeze an orange for the Rube Goldberg Challenge.
 Please check our class schedule for dates and times.

 There will be one winner and one honorable mention in each of the following four categories (total of ten winning teams):

 In addition, HCLS created a separate category to recognize the hard work of all students who created machines and submitted videos.
 All submitted videos will be eligible for the Community Favorite Award.
 Videos will be posted online for community viewing.
 Viewers will have an opportunity to vote for their favorite “machine.”
 The winning entry will be determined by the most votes received.

 Are there prizes?

 Winning teams will be awarded trophies and certificates.
-All participants and their families will be invited to attend the celebration event on May 7, 2013 at Howard County Library System’s Miller Branch.
+All participants and their families will be invited to attend the celebration event on May 13, 2014 at River Hill High School.

 Check back to this page for periodic updates.